 Ms. Hodge asked who authorized the yellow ribbon that was put up at Watson Park and the reasoning for it.
-Kyle Fox, Director, Public Works Department (PWD), indicated the department was performing

-42 a site inspection of Watson Park earlier in the day, and noted a large washout at the top of the hill if the tape was also erected to keep people from traversing the top part where they had noted large holes.
-Director Fox stated it is there to prevent people from falling into the new hole that was causedby heavy rains on Tuesday.
+Kyle Fox, Director, Public Works Department (PWD), indicated the department was performing a site inspection of Watson Park earlier in the day, and noted a large washout at the top of the hill where people go down the slope.
+They roped it off until the issue can be addressed (5-6' deep hole).
+When asked if the trash was cleaned, he indicated it is cleaned every Monday.
+Ms. Hodge questioned if the tape was also erected to keep people from traversing the top part where they had noted large holes.
+Director Fox stated it is there to prevent people from falling into the new hole that was caused by heavy rains on Tuesday.